Occasionally asked questions

 - To try out new software

-- I needed a project to try out some of the newer software frameworks that looked interesting.
+- I needed a project to try out some of the newer software frameworks that looked interesting (or at least were fairly new when this project was started way back when!).
 See the previous FAQ entries for more details.

 -